hossein-shamani-92/Basket-Star/README.md

 # Basket & Star

-A simple arcade game built with Python and Pygame where the player controls a basket to catch falling stars while avoiding bombs.
+A simple 2D arcade game built with Python and Pygame where the player controls a basket to catch falling stars while avoiding bombs.

 ## Description

 Basket & Star is a 2D arcade game developed with Python and Pygame.

 The player controls a basket horizontally using the Left and Right Arrow keys.

-Stars and bombs fall from the top of the screen.
-Catching stars increases the score, while hitting bombs or missing stars decreases it.
+Stars and bombs continuously fall from the top of the screen.
+Catching a star increases the score, while missing a star or hitting a bomb decreases the score.

 The game ends when the score reaches `-10`.